opoirion/snATACUtils/README.md

 ## ATACMatUtils: Suite of functions dedicated to analyze intersection with genomic regions from a peak file (in bed format) to create a sparse matrix (cell x genomic regions)

+This tool provide easy and fast interface to create sparse matrices using a single-cell 3-columns bed file (<chr><start><stop><cellID>).
+It needs a list of cell IDs (`-xgi`) as input can optionaly accept a list of peaks as feature list (`-xygi`).
+Otherwise, it can create a sparse matrix using genomic bins.
+The program can use different output formats:  COOrdinate format (COO), taiji format, a specific sparse format, or dense format.

 ```bash
 #################### MODULE TO CREATE (cell x genomic region) SPARSE MATRIX ########################
 """Boolean / interger Peak matrix """